 Goal 2: Use of small telesccopes at NOAO

-b) Clemson used the SARA North (KPNO) and SARA South (CTIO) telescopes.
-These obsevations support the research on RV Tauri and Semiregulars.
+b) Clemson used the SARA North (KPNO) and SARA South (CTIO) telescopes on a variety of projects.

-Goal 3: Increase the number of underrepresented minorities pursing graduate degrees in astronomy
+Goal 3: Increase the number of underrepresented minorities pursuing graduate degrees in astronomy.

 Goal 5: Share resources at KPNO